yaky-dev/simple-synapse-admin/README.md

 First, [set up an admin user and get the access token](https://matrix-org.github.io/synapse/latest/usage/administration/admin_api/index.html#authenticate-as-a-server-admin).
 Then, enable access to your server's [administration endpoints](https://matrix-org.github.io/synapse/latest/reverse_proxy.html#synapse-administration-endpoints).

-Open [Synapse Admin hosted on GitHub Pages](https://yaky-dev.github.io/synapse-admin/) or [Synapse Admin hosted on yaky.dev](https://yaky.dev/apps/synapse-admin/) and enter your homeserver address and admin access token.
+Open [Simple Synapse Admin hosted on GitHub Pages](https://yaky-dev.github.io/simple-synapse-admin/) or [Simple Synapse Admin hosted on yaky.dev](https://yaky.dev/apps/simple-synapse-admin/) and enter your homeserver address and admin access token.

 "Save credentials" is an optional convenience feature.
 If saved, credentials will be automatically set next time you open the page.
 Credentials are saved to local storage in your browser and are not transmitted anywhere.
 "Clear credentials" clears credential inputs and all of local storage.